Amsterdam a world of bikes, tulips, and windmills

 A few bikes fight for space next to a flower vendor.

 Bike theft in Amsterdam is also a big problem, and even the best lock will not necessarily stop the clever bike thieves.
 Many bike owners, therefore, decorate their bikes outlandishly, all in an effort to make their bikes standout, and also to make them less attractive to the thieves.

-This tightly locked up bike was painted in the official state color of the Netherlands, the color Orange.
+This tightly locked up bike was painted in the official state colour of the Netherlands, the colour Orange.